josephdickson11/josephdickson11/README.md

 ## What I’m Up To

 - 🚀 Crafting infrastructure-as-code architecture, Cloud deployment architecture and diving into cloud-native solutions.
-- 🌍 Building innovative tools and platforms with [nexusnovacore.com](https://nexusnovacore.com/), [usefable.xyz](https://usefable.xyz/) and [dukka.com](https://dukka.com)
+- 🌍 Building innovative tools and platforms.
-- 🎓 Expanding my skills in AI
+- 🎓 Expanding my skills in AI.
 - 🤝 Open to collaborating on DevOps, cloud, AI, or security-focused projects—let’s build something awesome together!
 - ⚡ Fun fact: ************